offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-This algorithm extends the bruteforce algorithm into a more efficient branch-and-bound algorithm by adding one extra step: After each branch, any candidates peptides deemed to be untenable are discarded.
+This algorithm extends the bruteforce algorithm into a more efficient branch-and-bound algorithm by adding one extra step: After each branch, any candidate peptides deemed to be untenable are discarded.
 In this case, untenable means that there's no chance / little chance of the peptide branching out to a correct solution.

 Imagine if experimental spectrums were perfect just like theoretical spectrums: no missing masses, no faulty masses, no noise, and preserved repeat masses.
 For such an experimental spectrum, an untenable candidate peptide has a theoretical spectrum with at least one mass that don't exist in the experimental spectrum.
 For example, the peptide 57-71-128 has the theoretical spectrum [0Da, 57Da, 71Da, 128Da, 128Da, 199Da, 256Da].
 If 71Da were missing from the experimental spectrum, that peptide would be untenable (won't move forward).